-Hypokalemia is generally defined as a serum potassium level of less than 3.5 mEq/L in children, although exact values for reference ranges of serum potassium are age-dependent, and vary among laboratories.
-It is frequently present in pediatric patients who are critically ill and reflects a total body deficiency of potassium or, more commonly, reflects conditions that promote the shift of extracellular potassium into the intracellular space.
+Hypokalemia is generally defined in children as a serum potassium level of less than 3.5 mEq/L, although exact values for reference ranges of serum potassium are age-dependent, and vary among laboratories.
+It is frequently present in pediatric patients who are critically ill and reflects a total body deficiency of potassium or, more commonly, reflects conditions that promote the shift of extracellular potassium into the intracellular space.[1]

-Hypokalemia may be due to a total body deficiency of potassium, which may result from prolonged inadequate intake or excessive losses (including but not limited to, long-term diuretic or laxative use, and chronic diarrhea, hypomagnesemia, or hyperhidrosis).
-Acute causes of potassium depletion include diabetic ketoacidosis,[1] severe GI losses due to vomiting and diarrhea, dialysis, and diuretic therapy.
+Hypokalemia may be due to a total body deficiency of potassium, which may result from prolonged inadequate intake or excessive losses (including, but not limited to, in association with long-term diuretic or laxative use, chronic diarrhea, hypomagnesemia, and hyperhidrosis).
+Acute causes of potassium depletion include diabetic ketoacidosis,[2] severe GI losses due to vomiting and diarrhea, dialysis, and diuretic therapy.

 Other recognizable causes include renal tubular disorders, such as distal renal tubular acidosis, Bartter syndrome,[3] and Gitelman syndrome, periodic hypokalemic paralysis, hyperthyroidism, and hyperaldosteronism.